Characters and chromatic symmetric functions: Applications to total nonnegativity

 Nonnegative expansions of chromatic symmetric functions in the standard bases are closely related to functions of totally nonnegative matrices.
 We will make this relationship precise in Corollary~\ref{c:tnnimplications}.

 Call a real $n \times n$ matrix $A = (a_{i,j})$ {\em totally nonnegative} if for each pair $(I,J)$ of subsets of $[n]$, the square submatrix $A_{I,J} \defeq (a_{i,j})_{i\in I, j\in J}$ satisfies $\det(A_{I,J}) \geq 0$.
 Such matrices are closely related to directed graphs called planar networks.
 Define a (nonnegative weighted) {\em planar network of order $n$} to be a directed, planar, acyclic digraph $D = (V,E)$ which can be embedded in a disc so that $2n$ distinguished vertices labeled clockwise as $s_1,\dotsc,s_n,t_n,\dotsc,t_1$ lie on the boundary of the disc, with a nonnegative real {\em weight} $c_{u,v}$ assigned to each edge $(u,v) \in E$.
-We may assume that $s_1,\dotsc,s_n$, called {\em sources} have indegree $0$ and that $t_n,\dotsc,t_1$, called {\em sinks} have outdegree $0$.
+We may assume that $s_1,\dotsc,s_n$, called {\em sources}, have indegree $0$ and that $t_n,\dotsc,t_1$, called {\em sinks}, have outdegree $0$.
 To every source-to-sink path, we associate a weight equal to the product of weights of its edges, and we define the {\em path matrix} $A = A(D) = (a_{i,j})_{i,j \in [n]}$ by setting $a_{i,j}$ equal to the sum of weights of all paths from $s_i$ to $t_j$.
+For example, we have the following planar network $D$ of order $3$, in which unlabeled edges have weight $1$, and its path matrix $A$.

 A result often attributed to Lindstr\"om ~\cite{LinVrep} but proved earlier by Karlin and McGregor~\cite{KMG} asserts the total nonnegativity of such a matrix. \begin{thm} The path matrix $A$ of a nonnegative weighted planar network $D$ of order $n$ is totally nonnegative.
 Moreover, the nonnegative number $\det(A)$ equals

 where the sum is over all families $\pi = (\pi_1,\dotsc,\pi_n)$ of pairwise nonintersecting paths in $D$, with $\pi_i$ a path from $s_i$ to $t_i$ for $i = 1,\dotsc,n$, and where